Updated: October 31, 2023 (2056-57 offseason)

 - Retractable Roof – cost a base $1,000,000/year to maintain.

-Amateur DraftDraft Order Determination wrote: The BBA holds two drafts, the Amateur Draft (aka Rookie Draft) and the Rule 5 draft.
+Amateur DraftDraft Order Determination wrote: The BBA and the GBC hold two drafts, the Amateur Draft (aka Rookie Draft) and the Rule 5 draft.
 Participation in the Amateur Draft is mandatory.
 Participation in the Rule 5 Draft is optional.
 Each draft is described below.

 All drafts will be in “straight” (non-serpentine) order, with teams picking in the same slot each round.